chrismetcalf/givemethedamnrss/README.md

 I was switching my feed reader over to [Fever](http://www.feedafever.com/), and I really wanted to include a bunch of my updates from Twitter as "sparks", but I discovered that *TWITTER DECIDED TO SHUT DOWN ALL THEIR RSS FEEDS*.

-So this is a stupid little Herkou app that generates feeds for searches and such that you can suck into your feed reader or whatever.
+So this is a stupid little Heroku app that generates feeds for searches and such that you can suck into your feed reader or whatever.

 # Configuration